netdata/netdata/packaging/installer/methods/kubernetes.md

 custom_edit_url: https://github.com/netdata/netdata/edit/master/packaging/installer/methods/kubernetes.md
 -->

-# Install Netdata on a Kubernetes cluster
+# Deploy Kubernetes monitoring with Netdata

 This document details how to install Netdata on an existing Kubernetes (k8s) cluster.
 By following these directions, you will use Netdata's [Helm chart](https://github.com/netdata/helmchart) to bootstrap a Netdata deployment on your cluster.